hellodanylo/ucla-deeplearning/README.md

 ./dev/cli.py ec2-start
 ```

-To remove the EC2 instance (data can't be recovered):
+To remove the EC2 instance (data removed and not billed), when you have finished this course:
 ```
 ./dev/cli.py ec2-down
 ```

-To remove all AWS resources associated with this project:
+To remove all AWS resources associated with this project, when you have finished this course:
 ```
 ./dev/cli.py aws-down
 ```